Approximability of convex bodies and volume entropy in Hilbert geometry: Volume entropy and approximability

-The left hand side inequality remains valid for higher dimensional Hilbert geometries. \end{cor} \begin{proof} The left hand side of inequality (\ref{eqentfarthestpoints}) comes from R.~Schneider and J.~A.~Wieacker~\cite{sw}, whereas the right hand one from G.~Berck, A.~Bernig and C.~Vernicos~\cite{berck_Bernig_Vernicos}. \end{proof}
+The left hand side inequality remains valid for higher dimensional Hilbert geometries. \end{cor} \begin{proof} The left hand side of inequality (\ref{eqentfarthestpoints}) comes from R.~Schneider and J.~A.~Wieacker~\cite{sw}, whereas the right hand one is the First main Theorem in G.~Berck, A.~Bernig and C.~Vernicos~\cite{berck_Bernig_Vernicos}. \end{proof}

 \begin{rmq} Inequality (\ref{eqentfarthestpoints}) induces a new result concerning the approximability in dimension $2$, as it implies that

 \end{rmq}

 Lastly we are also able to prove the following result which relates the entropy of a convex set and the entropy of its polar body.